ColinOrr/colinorr.github.io/_posts/2015-02-10-ruby-on-rails-on-dokku.md

 Something has gone wrong, and Rails won't tell us what because it's running in production mode.
 It does suggest that we check the logs, so lets try that.
-SSH onto your server and execute the `dokku` to see the commands that are available:
+SSH onto your server and execute `dokku` to see the commands that are available:

     > ssh root@colinthegeek.com
     > dokku